chr15m/nkv/README.md

 `nkv` is built on the Nostr protocol and inherits its characteristics.
 It is best suited for eventually-consistent storage of small amounts of data.

 - **Update Speed**: Updates are limited to one per second and can take several seconds to propagate.
-- **Data Size**: The total size of all values should be kept small (under 50kb) to avoid relay timeouts and throttling.
+- **Data Size**: The total size of all values should be kept small (e.g. well under 50kb) to avoid relay timeouts and throttling.
 - **Rate Limiting**: Relays may independently rate-limit frequent updates.
 - **Relay Dependency**: This depends on 3rd party relays, but values are encrypted, and you can run your own.